Build a more present, charismatic, flexible, responsive and resilient physical instrument.

 What is mVm?

-The mVm Miller Voice Method® (mVm) is an academically-recognized communication technique for actors and public speakers.
+The mVm Miller Voice Method® (mVm) is an academically-recognized communication technique for actors and public speakers at elite Universities throughout the world.

 mVm has been taught at universities around the world, including NYU Tisch graduate and undergraduate acting, Juilliard, the Yale MFA acting, Southern Methodist University, UNC-Chapel Hill (Drama and Public Policy), Brooklyn College, TEAK in Finland, and many others.